 Put the products you regularly use — face wash, moisturizer, lip balm, sunscreen, concealer and mascara — in a reusable bag for your carry on.
 Then you won’t have to stress over keeping up with your beauty and skincare routine when you are away from home.

 If you easily sign up for my newsletter, you will be instantly directed to an incredible free travel / packing checklist you can save and download, so you won’t forget anything next time you travel.

 How do I prepare my skin for a long flight?

-To prepare your skin for a long flight, a cruise, a road trip or other types of travel, first make sure you are drinking lots of water.
+To prepare your skin for a long flight, a cruise, road trip or other types of travel, first make sure you are drinking lots of water.

 Put lotion on your hands and cuticles to keep them from drying out.
-Use a mini eye roller, under eye cream and a sleep mask, so even if you don’t get any sleep on the plane, you can at least look like you did.
+Use a mini eye-roller, under-eye cream and a sleep mask, so even if you don’t get any sleep on the plane, you can at least look like you did.

 The best skincare routine starts with prepping your skin before arriving at your destination because that will help it experience less stress.